King County health officials search for 2 former jail inmates who tested positive for coronavirus

 The first inmate was booked about 1 a.m.
 Friday and released about 3 a.m.
 Saturday; the second was booked about 3 a.m.
 Saturday and released about 7 p.m.
 Monday, according to the release.

-Sixty-two adult inmates and one juvenile have been tested for COVID-19 since the beginning of the pandemic, the release says.
+Sixty-two adult inmates and one juvenile have been tested for the coronavirus since the beginning of the pandemic, the release says.

 Since mid-March, both jails have reduced the average daily inmate population by about 30%, with approximately 1,300 people now in custody, down from 1,899 on March 13, the release says.
-The juvenile population at the Children and Family Justice Center numbers 33 youths, down from 43, which has allowed the juveniles to have their own dorm.
+The juvenile population at the Children and Family Justice Center numbers 33 youths, down from 43, which has allowed the juveniles to have their own dorms.

 Additionally, adult inmates who are considered most at risk for complications from COVID-19 — those who are 60 or older or have underlying health conditions — have been moved to a designated housing unit at the RJC, according to the release.